microsoft/vscode-docs/api/extension-guides/debugger-extension.md

 If the static nature of debug contributions in the `package.json` is not sufficient, a `DebugConfigurationProvider` can be used to dynamically control the following aspects of a debug extension:

 - The initial debug configurations for a newly created launch.json can be generated dynamically, e.g. based on some contextual information available in the workspace.
 - A launch configuration can be _resolved_ (or modified) before it is used to start a new debug session.
 This allows for filling in default values based on information available in the workspace.
+Two _resolve_ methods exist: `resolveDebugConfiguration` is called before variables are substituted in the launch configuration, `resolveDebugConfigurationWithSubstitutedVariables` is called after all variables have been substituted.
+The former must be used if the validation logic inserts additional variables into the debug configuration.
+The latter must be used if the validation logic needs access to the final values of all debug configuration attributes.

 The `MockConfigurationProvider` in `src/extension.ts` implements `resolveDebugConfiguration` to detect the case where a debug session is started when no launch.json exists, but a Markdown file is open in the active editor.
 This is a typical scenario where the user has a file open in the editor and just wants to debug it without creating a launch.json.